 VISUAL ARTS CONTEST

-Since 1990, tens of thousands of high school students have participated in Donate Life Connecticut’s Annual Visual Arts Contest, and we are inviting you to showcase the creativity and talent of your students by encouraging their participation in this year’s program, which we’ve expanded to include video submissions!
-There are a host of cool prizes for the winners:
+This is DLC’s 31st Annual Erica Grossman High School Visual Arts Contest.
+Since 1990, tens of thousands of high school students have participated in the Donate Life Connecticut’s Annual Visual Arts Contest, and we are inviting you to showcase the creativity and talent of your students by encouraging their participation in this year’s program.
+Prizes for winning submissions include:

 Tony Award: Cash Prize